Sumit-Baviskar/KultureHire-Data-Analyst-Internship/README.md

 The project was shared with my mentors at **KultureHire** and peers for feedback and discussion, reinforcing the value of data-driven storytelling.

----

-Would you like me to help design a **project diagram or Gantt-style timeline**, or structure this as a full `README.md` for your GitHub repo?